olucaskirsten/trading-platform-demo/README.md

 ## License

-This project is available for portfolio and educational purposes.
+This project is available for portfolio purposes.